flclain/AutoDrive-GTA5/README.md

 - Increasing training set size will require more training time.
 For instance, training nearly 2GB of collected training data on just few route scenarios takes the model 4-5 minutes at minimum per epoch.
 The model is being trained for 25 epochs in average.
 So the total (minm) training time is at an estimate of 2 hours.
 - We are performing Minibatch optimization, one way to speedup process is to increase batch size for training part.
 However, need to take into consideration the GPU memory constraints.

-### Saved Data and Model

-- Model weights are saved [here](./ModelSaves/inceptv3_model.pth)
-- Training data can be found [here](https://drive.google.com/drive/folders/1IJPymguhy9dnGSijwE7e7idwzmnaMqNJ?usp=drive_link)

-### Workflow / Steps to recreate
-1. First, ensure that you are playing the gta game in windowed 800x600 resolution.
-Move the game window to the top left.
-2. Now open your conda shell, activate your environment with all requirements installed.
-3. **Collecting data**: for data collection you need to run, `python collect_data.py 0` or `python collect_data.py 1`.
-At option `1`, the data collection introduces noise/error in real time to the output labels instead of the `no input` label.
-If `0` is selected then `no input` option is taken into consideration.
-You can use the above map for reference to generate data in the same scenarios.
-We also links to our own data collection on google drive.
-[Here is the link to the folder with the data](https://drive.google.com/drive/folders/1azfugKU4pLni8HcxljjdaoFlpzhjOmu-?usp=sharing).
-You can find data in `Data` folder as `.npy` files.
-    - Note: if you want to pause for a break during data collection, you can toggle the `T` key to pause/unpause.
-    - To **visualize the collected data**, you can run `python visualise_training_data.py`.
-This will open a cv2 window showing entire sequence of the collected training data along with key labels in cmd.
-If you want to quit you can press `q` button while cv2 window is active.

-4. `python balance_data.py` file can be run to just take a look at class imbalance stats of the data.
-The balancing of data had been explicitly disabled.
-Project report explains the reason in detail

-5. **Model Training**: For training just run `python train_model.py`.
-This will take on average a time of 2 hrs on 1.5 GB worth of data.
-If you want you can explicitly increase the `batch_size` hyperparameter to increase the `time/epoch`.
-Epochs can be increased too but it will take a huge amount of time (in scale of days).

-6.  **Deployment**: To test our model in deployment.
-Keep the game window on top left.
-Run command `python model_test.py`.
-A countdown will start from 4 for you to recuperate your attention back to the game screen.
-You can toggle `T` key to pause/unpause the simulation of the inputs in the game.

-If you do not have the ability to play GTA5, you can atleast work with step 3b to visualise the data.
-You can run Step 4 as well to see class distribution stats.
-You can train the model in Step 5.
-But Step 6 does require that you have an instance of gta 5 running.

-#### Working with NativeTrainer

-- Pressing `F4` to toggle the NativeTrainer mod menu options in the game
-- Go to `Vehicle spawne`r in `Vehicles` option.
-Go to list 4/6 and spawn "Pegassi" bike.
-- You can use `teleport to marker` option in `Locations` tab to spawn to different routes quickly
-- No traffic scenario was simulated for data collection.
-Traffic lights were considered during data collection.

 ### Files